 - Think about your focus early.
 Some people come to MALS with an idea of what they want to pursue.
 Some are exploring.
 Both are perfectly fine ways to proceed, but the earlier in the program you develop a focus, the more opportunity you have to customize your program.
 Talk to the director, meet with your professor, connect with a student who is further along in the program.

-Tara, as the director, is your advisor until a faculty member in your area of interest is assigned.
-She is available at any point in your journey through the program to help you explore ideas and think through your strategy.
-She can also suggest other resources to help develop your focus.
-Contact her at firstname.lastname@example.org or 302-831-4130.
+The MALS director is your advisor until a faculty member in your area of interest is assigned.
+The director is available at any point in your journey through the program to help you explore ideas and think through your strategy.
+Contact: firstname.lastname@example.org or 302-831-4130.